sullof/secrez/README.md

-  edit      Edits a file containing a secret. export    Export encrypted data to the OS in the current local folder find      Find a secret. help      This help. import    Import files from the OS into the current folder lcat      Similar to a standard cat in the external fs.
+  edit      Edits a file containing a secret. export    Export encrypted data to the OS in the current local folder find      Find a secret. git       Checks if there is a repo and if there are conflict risks. help      This help. import    Import files from the OS into the current folder lcat      Similar to a standard cat in the external fs.